 Interestingly, statistics indicate that the chances of you being called for a second interview are also around 25%.

 4. What Are Some Common Mistakes and First Impression Issues for the Interviewees?

 4.1.
 47% of interviewers don’t hire candidates with no knowledge about the company.

 Are you getting ready for an interview?
 According to statistics on job interview preparation, the first thing that you need to do is research the company where you’re applying for a job.

-Interviews last longer than a couple of minutes, but beware that your interviewer could be observing your every move, listening to the tone of your voice, observing if you’re smiling or not, to conclude on your likability.
+Interviews last longer than a couple of minutes but beware that your interviewer could be observing your every move, listening to the tone of your voice, observing if you’re smiling or not, all to conclude if you’re the right fit.

-Are you looking for more first impression job interview statistics?
-Here’s another one.
-Eye contact exudes confidence, and it’s no wonder that nearly two-thirds of recruiters think it’s important.
+Are you looking for more first impression statistics regarding a job interview?
+Here’s one you might need more than any other: eye contact exudes confidence, and it’s no wonder that nearly two-thirds of recruiters think it’s important.

 Looking at the interviewer straight in the eye when answering questions shows that you’re confident about what you’re talking about.
-There’s also some degree of honesty that you’re likely to exude if you look at your recruiter rather than looking away or staring into empty space.
+There’s also some degree of honesty demonstrated if you look at your recruiter rather than looking away or staring into empty space.